openstack/neutron/doc/source/devref/quality_of_service.rst

 For Ml2 plugin, the list of supported QoS rule types is defined as a common subset of rules supported by all active mechanism drivers.

+Note: the list of supported rule types reported by core plugin is not enforced when accessing QoS rule resources.
+This is mostly because then we would not be able to create any rules while at least one ml2 driver in gate lacks support for QoS (at the moment of writing, linuxbridge is such a driver).

 QoS resources
 -------------